 Like almost every state in the Union except Montana, Oregon follows the at-will rule.
 This means that, under state law, either side in a simple employment arrangement may terminate the relationship.
 During a difficult economy over the past year and a half, many people across the country have faced layoffs, reduced hours, or job termination due to business closures and bankruptcies.

 Even in an at-will arrangement, however, job termination is not necessarily legal if it violated the terms of employment or was due to retaliation, discrimination, or other reasons.
-For Portland area residents who have lost their job and are wondering if the discharge was lawful, it is important to get more information on how to fight back against wrongful termination.
+For Lake Oswego area residents who have lost their job and are wondering if the discharge was lawful, it is important to get more information on how to fight back against wrongful termination.

 What is the at-will rule?